subschema/subschema/Readme.md

              * 'something registed with the loader'

         * error  (optional - string) - The error path to listen to.
 This path is evaluated slighty differntly, always absolute.
+        * dismiss (optional - string) - This will be set to false, given to make the current conditional false.
+Set this for dismissing modals.
+If not provided, the template will recieve a dismiss property with the current key substituting '.' with '_' and prepended with an @

 See the [example](http://jspears.github.io/subschema/#/Conditional)